 Drawn from real-life experiences, this short story depicts a character negotiating the UK’s current mental health system.
 Discover what happens as they encounter waiting lists, sketchy healthcare and punitive government bureaucracy.

 Tilney1 can remember his life in minute detail, but can’t control the incessant intrusion of thoughts and images from the past.
 As cuts to mental health services isolate him more and more, a crisis approaches.

 With the resurgence of racism in today’s UK, Louisa Adjoa Parker reflects on the trauma of growing up in a racist society and explores how victims could begin to heal.

 About the editor

 Dolly Sen is a writer, speaker, performer, artist and filmmaker.
 She has been labelled ‘mad’ by a society that has helped to drive her mad.
-Queer, disabled, POC, she is a broken child taped together with glitter and stars.
-She/They.
+Queer, disabled, person of colour, she is a broken child taped together with glitter and stars.
+She/they.